MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-publish.md

 ## Troubleshooting

-When sharing an agent and its knowledge sources, you might encounter the errors listed in the following tabl.
+When sharing an agent and its knowledge sources, you might encounter the errors listed in the following table.

 <!-- markdownlint-disable MD033 -->
 | Error code           | Description |